hpi-bp1819-naumann/shift-detector/docs/source/checks/index.rst

     conditional_probabilities

-Morpheus comprises several methods to systematically compare two data sets and check for shifts.
+Morpheus comprises several methods to systematically compare two data sets and check for a :term:`shift`.
 This section introduces each of those methods, which we call :term:`check`.

 For each check we give details about: